davenquinn/Thesis/text/conclusion.md

 characterization of units and their geologic meaning than current morphologic mapping studies [@Bramble2017].

-This dissertation has demonstrated the application of structural geologic methods to regional systems on Earth, in one case using stratigraphy and structural mapping, and in another using geochemistry and modeling.
+This thesis has demonstrated the application of structural geologic methods to regional systems on Earth, in one case using stratigraphy and structural mapping, and in another using geochemistry and modeling.
 Additionally, we cover the extension of these methods to Mars science, building tools and